 Surface Sanitiser reduces the number of disease-causing (pathogenic) bacteria on an inanimate contact surface to safe levels as judged by public health requirements.

 A sanitiser generally is a chemical that kills 99.9% of specific test bacteria in a specified amount of time.

-Surface Sanitisers are suitable on all cleaned porous and non porous surfaces without the need to rinse off and would be a super help in these times when we are out and about more than ever.
-It is highly suitable for small and large scale sanitations and the most popular ones are ‘air dry’ types, as there’s no need to wipe it off the surface.
+Surface Sanitisers that are suitable on all cleaned porous and non porous surfaces without the need to rinse off would be a super help in these times when we are out and about more than ever.
+These are highly suitable for small or large scale sanitation and the most popular ones are ‘air dry’ types, so there’s no need to wipe it off the surface.

 What is the difference between a detergent, sanitiser and disinfectant?